ankitects/anki-manual/src/deck-options.md

 ### Hard Interval

-The multiplier applied when you use the "Hard" button.
+The multiplier applied when you use the **Hard** button.
 The percentage is relative to the previous interval, e.g. with a default of 1.20, a card with a 10-day interval will be given 12 days.

 ### New Interval

-The multiplier applied when you use the "Again" button on a review card.
+The multiplier applied when you use the **Again** button on a review card.
 The default 0.00 means that a review card's delay is reset to zero when you forget it (which then becomes 1 day after the [minimum interval](#minimum-interval) is applied).

 If changed from the default, it is possible for forgotten cards to preserve part of their previous delay.
-For example, if a card had a 100 day interval, and you set the "New Interval" to 0.20, the new interval would be 20 days.
+For example, if a card had a 100 day interval, and you set the **New Interval** to 0.20, the new interval would be 20 days.

 While preserving part of the interval may seem to make sense, SuperMemo has observed that preserving part of the delay can actually [be counter-productive](https://supermemo.guru/wiki/Post-lapse_stability).
 For this reason, we recommend you leave it on the default setting.